CUCC Expedition Handbook

 Base camp

-We have one expo USB charging unit (labelled with purple gear-tape: the expo colour): it has 6 powered big USB sockets and we have 2 microUSB cables and 2 USB-C cables.
+We have one expo USB charging unit (labelled with purple gear-tape: the expo colour): it has 6 powered USB-A sockets and we have 2 microUSB cables and 2 USB-C cables.
 People also bring their own mains-to-USB chargers but there may not be enough.
 So to be sure, bring your own (and label it with your gear tape).

 USB cables